-President Trump approved sharing sensitive nuclear technology with Saudi Arabia after Khashoggi murder

-The Trump administration approved transfers of sensitive nuclear technology to Saudi Arabia twice after the death of Saudi journalist Jamal Khashoggi, according to records shared with a member of the Senate Foreign Relations Committee.
+Senate planning bipartisan effort to block Trump’s emergency arms deals benefiting Saudi Arabia

+Joining him in the effort is Sen. Lindsey Graham, R-S.C., who said Tuesday that he is “on board with Menendez.”
+Graham, who is one of Trump’s closest allies in Congress, has also been one of the most vocal critics of his embrace of Saudi leaders, particularly in the wake of last year’s brutal murder of Saudi journalist Jamal Khashoggi.

+Menendez and Graham’s plans, in which they expect to enlist more bipartisan support, come as new details emerge regarding seven secret nuclear technology transfers the Trump administration approved for Saudi Arabia – two of them following Khashoggi’s death.

-Sen. Tim Kaine, D-Va., citing information from the Department of Energy, announced Tuesday that the Trump administration had allowed U.S. nuclear-energy companies to share technology and other information with Saudi Arabia on Oct.
-18, 2018 — just 16 days after Khashoggi was killed at the Saudi Consulate in Istanbul — and again Feb.
+Sen. Tim Kaine, D-Va., citing information from the Department of Energy, announced Tuesday that the Trump administration had allowed U.S. nuclear energy companies to share technology and other information with Saudi Arabia on Oct.
+18, 2018 – just 16 days after Khashoggi was killed at the Saudi Consulate in Istanbul – and again Feb.
 18, 2019, less than a week after the House voted to end U.S. backing for the Saudi-led military effort in Yemen’s civil war.

 The two transfers are among seven that have been previously reported but without details about their timeline.
 According to the Department of Energy, Kaine said, the transfers began in December 2017.

-The revelation that President Donald Trump facilitated outfitting Saudi Arabia with nuclear know-how, even as members of his own party implored him to stop weapons sales and sanction the Saudi crown prince as punishment for Khashoggi’s death, is the latest test for lawmakers over Trump’s foreign policy ventures, particularly in the oil-rich Persian Gulf.
+The revelation that Trump facilitated outfitting Saudi Arabia with nuclear know-how, even as members of his own party implored him to stop weapons sales and sanction the Saudi crown prince as punishment for Khashoggi’s death, is the latest test for lawmakers over Trump’s foreign policy ventures, particularly in the oil-rich Persian Gulf.

 For Kaine, it “adds to a disturbing pattern of behavior” that includes the administration’s decision last month to invoke emergency powers to expedite arms sales benefiting Saudi Arabia without explanation and veto a war powers measure that would have curtailed U.S. support for Saudi operations in Yemen.